Master your personal brand for career success

 Branding yourself keeps you relevant in your chosen career field.
 It opens up more doors for you.
 It provides you with opportunities you may not even be aware of.

-A personal brand improves your reputation with the kind of people you want to know and work with.
+A personal brand improves your reputation with the people you want to know and work with.

 Richard Branson is the poster boy of personal branding.